Deciding to move was easy. Figuring out how was hard.We considered 3 options: airplane, car and train.

 - We received an SMS confirming a cabin allocation 4 hours before the departure (not sure if this happens all the time!).

-- Once we had the TC’s signature, we went to the Parcel Office.
+- Once we got the SMS, we went to the Parcel Office.
 There, they asked us to fill a form with basic information of our dog such as name, weight etc. Carry your dog’s Health Certificate & your photo ID copy.
 In Delhi, it was simpler – we just had to go to the Parcel Office (Platform #7 at HZT) and show our ticket and coupe confirmation and pay for the dog’s ticket right there.

 While we played will-we-get-the-cabin-or-not, it was pretty clear that Ginger was unusually alert the whole time!
 Of course, a busy Indian railway station is going to be highly-stimulating for the dog.
 Here are some tips to make sure the pup is comfortable too: